MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-reliable-services-lifecycle.md

 1. The service is constructed.
 2. `StatelessService.CreateServiceInstanceListeners()` is invoked and any returned listeners are opened. `ICommunicationListener.OpenAsync()` is called on each listener.
-3. Then, in parallel, two things happen-
+3. Then, in parallel, two things happen -
     - The service's `StatelessService.RunAsync()` method is called.
     - If present, the service's `StatelessService.OnOpenAsync()` method is called.
 This call is an uncommon override, but it is available.
 Extended service initialization tasks can be started at this time.

 ## Stateless service shutdown
 For shutting down a stateless service, the same pattern is followed, just in reverse: